pcurt/mapio-docs/docs/source/os-configure.rst

 Advanced configurations
 ------------------------

-When you have added you own SSH key using the webapp you can access to console with SSH
+When you have added you own SSH key using the web server you can access to console with SSH

 .. code-block:: console